-Most Edinburgh visitor guides seem to estimate 2 to 2.5 hours to climb to the top and then down again.
+Most Edinburgh visitor guides seem to estimate 2 to 2.5 hours to climb to the top of Arthur’s Seat and then down again.
 However, I think it is possible in around 1.5 hours and that’s with lots of photo stops.
-I visited in November and we found the evening’s cold air kept us moving at a reasonable pace.
+I visited in November and found the cold evening air kept us moving at a reasonable pace.

 Another brilliant Edinburgh viewpoint is Carlton Hill, which offers the best sunset spot around and draws in the crowds every evening.
 Amazingly, this is atop another volcano!

-The food is typical pub fare but the atmosphere is lively and the friendly Edinburgh locals make it a fun evening every time.
+The food is traditional pub grub and the atmosphere is lively filled with friendly Edinburgh locals, making it a fun evening every time.

-After this, we headed to the Edinburgh suburb of Stockbridge which is within easy walking distance of the city centre but feels completely different to Edinburgh city centre.
+Stockbridge is within easy walking distance of the city centre but feels completely different to Edinburgh city centre.
 Stockbridge is charming, atmospheric and on Sundays, the area hosts a lively farmer’s market.

 I really love this pocket of Edinburgh.
 It’s not too far from the city centre but feels miles away from the tourists, with loads of lovely delis, independent coffee shops and cute insta-worthy corners!
 The architecture is so grand, and the streets blend so seamlessly with each other.
-Make sure to visit, even with just 2 days in Edinburgh.
+Make sure to visit during your two day visit to Edinburgh.

-Just along from Stockbridge is a beautiful walk along the Water of Leith to Dean Village.
-It is nearly always so quiet and serene – perfect for a slow Sunday morning!
+Just along from Stockbridge starts a beautiful walk along the Water of Leith to Dean Village.
+This area is so quiet and serene – perfect for a slow Sunday morning.

-New Town is another area in Edinburgh’s city centre.
+New Town is another key area in Edinburgh’s city centre that is worth visiting.
 It’s particularly good for shopping and luxury hotels, as well as the location of the city’s popular Christmas Market.

 The Royal Mile

-Back to the most famous area of Edinburgh.
+Back to the most well-known area of Edinburgh.
 The Royal Mile is a special and unique place.
 You could really spend hours losing yourself in the tiny laneways, hidden staircases and secret passages.
 It’s a real labyrinth and one that’s definitely worth getting lost in.
 Soak up the history!

 Do you have plans to go to Edinburgh soon?
-I hope this post on 2 days in Edinburgh helps in planning your future trips here or at least inspires you to visit this beautiful city!
+I hope this post on a suggested itinerary for two days in Edinburgh helps in planning your future trips here or at least inspires you to visit this beautiful city!